Home » All Blogs » Salesforce Flow vs OmniScript

 Salesforce screen flow

-Screen Flow in Salesforce is one of the many types of Flows that you can use to enhance your users’ experience.
+Screen Flow in Salesforce is one of the many types of Flow that you can use to enhance your users’ experience.
 A Screen Flow is called through a button or action, or displayed in a Lightning Page or the Utility Bar, and appears as a screen to the user to interact with.
-This cannot be automatically called.
+It cannot be automatically called.

 Salesforce Flows vs OmniScript